-^{} Targets are based on the Ghosh statistical model where appropriate, using three-year averages for baselines when available, and a 90% confidence interval.
+\\ Targets are based on the Ghosh statistical model where appropriate, using three-year averages for baselines when available, and a 90% confidence interval.
+Any updates to Targets during plan recalibration are attributed to new data availability after original plan development.